What’s the best way to game on a Mac?

 4. Tweak Your Software

 Now that you’ve got your hardware set up, you’re almost ready to play.
-Just take a few moments to optimize your macOS settings.
+Just take a few moments to optimize your macOS settings for gaming.

 Check Your Hard Drive Space

 It’s important to make sure you have enough free space to install and run your games.
 A lack of free space can hinder performance.
 You can check this easily by click the Apple Logo in the top-left corner of the screen, then choosing About This Mac > Storage.